-NEW Leadership[®] minimizes the use of panels and speakers in order to engage the participants in handson exercises that encourage them to practice their leadership skills.
-The majority of the program sessions are interactive and student driven.
+NEW Leadership® minimizes the use of panels and speakers in order to engage the participants in handson exercises that encourage them to practice their leadership skills.
+The majority of the program sessions are interactive and student-driven.
 During the summer institute, students participate in workshops to develop skills such as public speaking, networking, and advocacy training.
 They are given the opportunity to practice these skills throughout the program.

 After attending the summer institute, participants are urged to continue honing these skills by seeking out leadership experiences on their campuses and communities.
-NEW Leadership programs encourage students to get involved in experiences including running for office in a campus organization, organizing a student group, working on a campaign, or organizing around a political issue on their campuses or in their communities.
+NEW Leadership programs encourage students to get involved in experiences including running for office in a campus organization, organizing a student group, working on a campaign, or organizing around a political issue.